google/WebFundamentals/src/content/en/updates/2017/10/remove-shadow-piercing.md

 ## What should I do if my site uses ::shadow and /deep/?

 The `::shadow` and `/deep/` selectors only affect legacy Shadow DOM v0 components.
-If you're using Shadow DOM v1 you should not need to change anything on your site.
+If you're using Shadow DOM v1, you should not need to change anything on your site.

 You can use [Chrome Canary](https://www.google.com/chrome/browser/canary.html) to verify your site does not break with these new changes.
-If you do notice issues, see if you can remove any usage of `::shadow` and `/deep/`.
-If not relying on these selectors is too onerous, you may also consider switching from native shadow DOM over to the shady DOM polyfill.
+If you notice issues, try and remove any usage of `::shadow` and `/deep/`.
+If it's too difficult to remove usage of these selectors, consider switching from native shadow DOM over to the shady DOM polyfill.
 You should only need to make this change if your site relies on native shadow DOM v0.

 {% include "comment-widget.html" %}